 To introduce the lesson, we discussed favorite books and movies.
 These lively conversations inevitably led to words and ideas that would comprise our vocabulary list.
-From here I created a simple vocabulary list and accompanying activities to facilitate the unit.
-The list was used as a point of reference and also provided students with the vocabulary for describing, analyzing and writing about films Film unit vocabulary and activities.
+From here I created a simple vocabulary list and definitions in the target language using movie words.
+These words were then recycled throughout the unit and activities.
+The list was used as a point of reference and also provided students with a vocabulary for describing, analyzing, speaking and writing about films Film unit vocabulary and activities.

-Click here for the initial questions (freebie) students engaged in prior to the unit.
 There are two sets of questions.
 Students walk around the class (sort of like musical chairs) and then stop.
-They interview their partner on their partner's movie interests and the partner interviews them on their favorite actor and so on.
+They interviewed their partner on their partner's movie interests and the partner interviews them on their favorite actor and so on.
 The questions are different to spice up the conversation a bit.

 I'd also like to put a plug in for this amazing Movie Sheet I got from one of the teachers on TPT.
 This sheet saves my life every time I am in a bind.
 If you ever show a movie or even a Telenovela, just have a view of these handy to avoid students annoying asking " Do we take notes?
 What do we do?

-This Pelipareja activity that you see to the left was retrieved from a website (I do not remember where).
+This Pelipareja activity that you see to the left was retrieved from a Zambombazo website.
+You can click on the website here to view all of their wonderful resources.
+I have gotten a few things and they are staples in my curriculum!
 It was free to the public and has some really great authentic input to drive home concepts and vocabulary.
 Students read the descriptions and match the movie.
 You could also cut up the pictures and descriptions and have students do a matching activity as part of a circuito or station.
-I used this both in class and during my 45 minute Spanish club.
+I used this both in class and during my 45-minute Spanish club.
 It was a hit.
-Click here for the copy.

 Trailers o Avances to the series.